-Use Exempt Allowable Allowable with Mitigation Utility, non-electric, perpendicular crossings of streams and other surface waters subject to this Ordinance ^{3,5} : Х Disturb equal to or less than 40 linear feet of riparian buffer with a maintenance corridor equal to or less than 10 feet in width Χ Disturb equal to or less than 40 linear feet of riparian buffer with a maintenance corridor greater than 10 feet in width Х Disturb greater than 40 linear feet but equal to or less than 150 linear feet of riparian buffer with a maintenance corridor equal to or less than 10 feet in width Х Disturb greater than 40 linear feet but equal to or less than 150 linear feet of riparian buffer with a maintenance corridor greater than 10 feet in width Х Disturb greater than 150 linear feet of riparian buffer Х Utility, non-electric, other than perpendicular crossings ^{4,5} : • Impacts in Zone Two Х V Impacts in Zone One Vegetation management: Х Emergency fire control measures provided that topography is restored Х Mowing or harvesting of plant products in Zone Two X Planting vegetation to enhance the riparian buffer X Pruning forest vegetation provided that the health and function of the forest vegetation is not compromised X Removal of individual trees that are in danger of causing damage to dwellings, other structures or human life, or are imminently endangering stability of the streambank. Х Removal of individual trees which are dead, diseased or damaged. Χ Removal of poison ivy Χ Removal of invasive exotic vegetation as defined in: Smith, Cherri L. 1998.
+. ele ble ion Exempt 4llowable Allowable with Mitigation Use ũ A ₹ ₹ ₹ Utility, non-electric, perpendicular crossings of streams and other surface waters subject to this Ordinance : Х Disturb equal to or less than 40 linear feet of riparian buffer with a maintenance corridor equal to or less than 10 feet in width ^ Disturb equal to or less than 40 linear feet of riparian buffer with a х maintenance corridor greater than 10 feet in width Disturb greater than 40 linear feet but equal to or less than 150 linear Х feet of riparian buffer with a maintenance corridor equal to or less than 10 feet in width Disturb greater than 40 linear feet but equal to or less than 150 linear feet of disparing buffer with a project page 200 day greater than 100 linear feet but equal to or less than 150 linear f Х feet of riparian buffer with a maintenance corridor greater than 10 feet in width Disturb greater than 150 linear feet of riparian buffer x Utility, non-electric, other than perpendicular crossings : Impacts in Zone Two Χ Impacts in Zone One Х Vegetation management: Emergency fire control measures provided that topography is restored Χ Mowing or harvesting of plant products in Zone Two X Planting vegetation to enhance the riparian buffer X X Pruning forest vegetation provided that the health and function of the forest vegetation is not compromised Χ Removal of individual trees that are in danger of causing damage to Х dwellings, other structures or human life, or are imminently endangering stability of the streambank.
+Removal of individual trees which are dead, diseased or damaged. Χ Removal of poison ivy Χ Removal of invasive exotic vegetation as defined in: Smith, Cherri L. Χ 1998.
 Exotic Plant Guidelines.
-Dept. of Environment and Natural Х Resources.
+Dept. of Environment and Natural Resources.
 Division of Parks and Recreation.
 Raleigh, NC.
-Guideline #30 V Vehicular access roads leading to water-dependent structures as defined in 15A NCAC 02B .0202, provided they do not cross the surface water and have minimum practicable width not exceeding ten feet. Х Water dependent structures as defined in 15A NCAC 02B .0202 where installation and use result in disturbance to riparian buffers. Х Water supply reservoirs: New reservoirs where a riparian buffer that meets the requirements of Sections 7(D) and 7(E) of this Ordinance is established adjacent to the reservoir Х New reservoirs where a riparian buffer that meets the requirements of Sections 7(D) and 7(E) of this Ordinance is not established adjacent to the reservoir Х
+Guideline #30 Х Vehicular access roads leading to water-dependent structures as defined in 15A NCAC 02B .0202, provided they do not cross the surface water ^ and have minimum practicable width not exceeding ten feet.
+Water dependent structures as defined in 15A NCAC 02B .0202 where Х installation and use result in disturbance to riparian buffers.
+Water supply reservoirs: New reservoirs where a riparian buffer that meets the requirements of Х Sections 7.(D) and 7.(E) of this Ordinance is established adjacent to the reservoir New reservoirs where a riparian buffer that meets the requirements of Х Sections 7.(D) and 7.(E) of this Ordinance is not established adjacent to the reservoir

-Use Exempt Allowable Allowable with Mitigation Water wells Single-family residential water wells Х ., All other water wells Х Wetland, stream and buffer restoration that results in impacts to the riparian buffers: Wetland, stream and buffer restoration that requires NC Division of Χ Water Quality approval for the use of a 401 Water Quality Certification Wetland, stream and buffer restoration that does not require Division Х of Water Quality approval for the use of a 401 Water Quality Certification Wildlife passage structures Х
+Use Exempt Allowable Allowable with Mitigation Water wells Single family residential water wells Х All other water wells Х Wetland, stream and buffer restoration that results in impacts to the riparian buffers: Wetland, stream and buffer restoration that requires NC Division of Х Water Quality approval for the use of a 401 Water Quality Certification Wetland, stream and buffer restoration that does not require Division Х of Water Quality approval for the use of a 401 Water Quality Certification Wildlife passage structures Х

-1Provided that:
+Provided that:

-- No heavy equipment is used in Zone One. - Vegetation in undisturbed portions of the buffer is not compromised. - Felled trees are removed by chain. - No permanent felling of trees occurs in protected buffers or streams. - Stumps are removed only by grinding. - At the completion of the project the disturbed area is stabilized with native vegetation. - Zones one and two meet the requirements of Sections 7(D) and 7(E).
+- No heavy equipment is used in Zone One. - Vegetation in undisturbed portions of the buffer is not compromised. - · Felled trees are removed by chain. - No permanent felling of trees occurs in protected buffers or streams. - · Stumps are removed only by grinding. - At the completion of the project the disturbed area is stabilized with native vegetation. - Zones one and two meet the requirements of Sections 7.(D) and 7.(E)